 Before you start Look at the pictures.
 What are they about?
 Have you ever read a story or watched a film about science fiction?
 What were they about?

-1 Milling Listen to the words below in context.
-Try to guess their meanings.
+Find the words

 alternative, principle, accurate, advance, rationally, reality, science fiction, weightless